 Laurier-Nipissing Concurrent Education Program at Laurier Brantford

 The Laurier-Nipissing Concurrent Education program offers students a unique experience.
 Combining the strength of Laurier Brantford’s liberal arts programming with the quality of Nipissing’s Schulich School of Education, graduates of this program are well-prepared for a career in education.
-In five years, students achieve an Honours Bachelor of Arts in Contemporary Studies and a Bachelor of Education.
+In five years, students achieve an Honours Bachelor of Arts in Society, Culture & Environment and a Bachelor of Education.

-Because it’s broad-based, the Contemporary Studies BA is the perfect degree to accompany a BEd.
+Because it’s broad-based, the Society, Culture & Environment BA is the perfect degree to accompany a BEd.
 It is not a typical discipline-based program; instead, it looks at the problems, topics and issues relevant to our world from a variety of perspectives.
 Teachers at the primary, junior or intermediate levels are required to have an understanding of a wide range of subjects, and the broader your educational background, the better prepared, more knowledgeable and more successful you will be as a teacher.

-You can combine the Contemporary Studies program with other honours programs, options or minors such as English, History, Human Rights & Human Diversity, Indigenous Studies or Psychology.
+You can combine the Society, Culture & Environment program with other honours programs, options or minors such as English, History, Human Rights & Human Diversity, Indigenous Studies or Psychology.
 Students will apply to either the Primary/Junior or Junior/Intermediate divisions.
 Upon graduation, many students pursue Additional Basic Qualification courses that certify them to teach a third division.
 All requirements of this program are completed at the Laurier-Nipissing campuses in Brantford, Ontario.

 - Practicum placements